-If you have a Google Grants account, you might be aware of the ever-changing Google Grant Policy.
+If you have a Google Ad Grant account, you might be aware of the ever-changing Google Grant Policy.
 While the policy is generally beneficial for Grant accounts, there is one policy in particular that stands out from the rest – the 5% CTR minimum.

 Why the 5% CTR minimum is a big deal

 - According to HubSpot, the average CTR for a search ad across all industries is 1.91%.
-Therefore, setting the minimum at 5% is super ambitious, especially when accounts have a hard time achieving it in the first place.
+Therefore, setting a minimum 5% CTR is super ambitious, especially when accounts have a hard time achieving it in the first place.

 - A suspension is one of the worst things that can happen to your account.
 Not only will your ads stop running, but it may take up to a month to become reactivated.
 (Just think about all the traffic you could be losing in that time span!)

 While it’s natural to panic and worry about where to start, we at ConnectAd have worked diligently to navigate the new policy and come up with effective solutions.
-As a matter of fact, we’ve made sure that all of our clients have surpassed the 5% CTR policy.
+As a matter of fact, we’ve made sure that all of our clients surpass the 5% CTR policy.